This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Bring a pot of water to boil, cook the spaghetti according to package instructions until al dente.
+• Bring a pot of water to a boil and cook the spaghetti according to the package instructions until al dente.
 Drain and set aside.

-- Heat up a skillet on medium heat.
-Add the olive oil and butter.
-Saute the garlic until light brown.
-Add the Seafood Blend and ground black pepper.
-Stir and cook until they are half done.
-Add the clam juice, salt, crushed red pepper and lemon juice.
-Adjust the flavor by adding more salt and lemon juice.
+• Heat a skillet over medium heat.
+Add the olive oil and butter, then sauté the garlic until it turns light brown.
+Add the seafood blend and ground black pepper, stirring until they are halfway cooked.
+Next, add the clam juice, salt, crushed red pepper, and lemon juice.
+Adjust the flavor by adding more salt and lemon juice as needed.

-- Transfer the spaghetti into the skillet, stir to combine well with the Seafood blend.
-Add the cherry tomatoes and chopped parsley.
-Mix well with spaghetti.
+• Transfer the spaghetti to the skillet and stir to combine well with the seafood blend.
+Add the cherry tomatoes and chopped parsley, mixing everything together.
 Turn off the heat and serve immediately.

 Notes